-In the above verses we have examples that emphacize biblical truths using the word “rock”.
+In the above verses, we have examples that emphasize biblical truths using the word “rock”.
 God is our “rock.”
 Christ is our “rock.”
 The image is one of strength and security.
-In the next verses we will see Moses used as a “type”.
+In the next verses, we will see Moses used as a “type”.
 Moses is shown as an example of some of the attributes of the Savior:

 For I would not, brethren, have you ignorant, that our fathers were all under the cloud, and all passed through the sea;

 and were all baptized unto Moses in the cloud and in the sea;